MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`netShare`** - **UNC Path**<br>
 Type: string.
 Required when packageFeedSelector = netShare.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specify the full UNC path to the microsoft.testplatform nupkg file.
+The desired version of Microsoft.TestPlatform.nupkg must be downloaded from [NuGet](https://www.nuget.org/packages/Microsoft.TestPlatform/) and placed on a network share that the build/release agent can access.
 <!-- :::editable-content-end::: -->

 :::moniker-end